changecheng/changecheng.github.com/_posts/2013-08-21-the-long-road-to-establish-a-blog-by-jekyll-with-github-pages.md

 I was using Mac OS 10.8.4 with Xcode 4.2 at first.
 According to a very careful technological article [《搭建一个免费的，无限流量的Blog----github Pages和Jekyll入门》](http://www.ruanyifeng.com/blog/2012/08/blogging_with_jekyll.html), I began my own trial.
 I have to say that I am an amateur in programming, and you can image the hard for me to handle so many problems by Google as well as Baidu.
 I installed Macports, gcc, rvm, ruby and maybe other libraries or supporting programs.
 There were always problems of libraries, and I had always to update my macports, to try another version of gcc, ruby gem or other problems drove me mad.

 At last, what was the most disappointing was that jekyll would not be right there in my computer!
 Was it astonishing?
-I used {% highlight c %}`gem install jekyll`{% endhighlight %} to install jekyll, it would remind me lack of permission to write in.
-Then trying `sudo su`, `gem install jekyll`, and I could install jekyll successively.
+I used *`gem install jekyll`* to install jekyll, it would remind me lack of permission to write in.
+Then trying *`sudo su`*, *`gem install jekyll`*, and I could install jekyll successively.
 When I typed 'je' and pressed tab, jekyll command would appear, proving that jekyll was already in there.
-Dramatically, after a while, when I input `jekyll serve` or `sudo su`,`jekyll serve`, jekyll would not work, and could not find jekyll command.
+Dramatically, after a while, when I input *`jekyll serve`* or *`sudo su`*, *`jekyll serve`*, jekyll would not work, and could not find jekyll command.
 Trying lots of times, I gave it up with great anger!

 #The Trial on CentOS